-Lorehold is the college based on the Red and White colors and focuses more on the contrast between Chaos and Order.
+Lorehold is the college based on the Red and White colours and focuses more on the contrast between Chaos and Order.
 The field of academic research shifts to History with the rediscovery of the past of the Arcavios plan.
 Magic is often cast through the use of relics (ancient magical texts such as scrolls or magical tomes).

-Silverquill is the college based on the Black and White colors and focuses more on the contrast between the good of the Single versus the good of the Group.
+Silverquill is the college based on the Black and White colours and focuses more on the contrast between the good of the Single versus the good of the Group.
 The academic research field shifts to Literature and Communication.
 The Silverquill spell is often cast through the use of Words.

 There are three main mechanics in the Strixhaven expansion: Learn and Lessons, Magecraft and Modal Double-Faced Cards (previously used in Zendikar Rising and Kaldheim).